Sunday, March 31, 2024

 As is probably clear by now, I have no real organization or plan of what I am going to write about each week.
 While I have several draft posts of topics I could and at some point would like to write about, a lot of what I write for a particular week is based on events that happen and give me inspiration (if you can call it that) of something I could write about.

-This week has been spent primarily attending my daughter Lila's performances at Centerpoint Legacy Theatre.
+This week has been spent primarily attending my daughter Lila's performances of Big Fish at Centerpoint Legacy Theatre.
 If you haven't seen the musical, or the 2003 film starring Ewan MacGregor and Albert Finney, it's about a father who has always told wild and impossible stories about his life and about his son, who is skeptical of the stories, who is trying to understand his father as his father is dying from cancer.
 It's a wonderful show with many wonderful themes and messages about living life and the relationships we develop.
 If you haven't seen the musical, I highly recommend seeing it if given the opportunity.

 As I've seen the show multiple times this past week, it's caused me to think about my own father, who passed away a little over two years ago.
 I've thought about the stories of his life that he shared with me, about the relationship we had, and about the legacy he left behind While my dad's stories were not as exaggerated and improbable as those of Edward Bloom (the main character of Big Fish), they shared a love of puns and dumb jokes, and like Edward, my dad had a large personality and had an impact on many people that he encountered in his life.